firefox-devtools/profiler/docs-developer/call-nodes-in-cpp.md

 The takeaway here is: The symbolication process doesn't only give us strings, it can also completely change the shape of the call tree.

-In perf.html, we want to be fully interactive before any symbol information has arrived, and stay interactive while it's arriving.
+In the Firefox Profiler, we want to be fully interactive before any symbol information has arrived, and stay interactive while it's arriving.
 That means that we need to handle collapsing of funcs gracefully without destroying any state, as far as that can be done.
 Here's how this works:

  1. When loading a Gecko profile, we naively create a func for every single frame.
  2. When a symbol table arrives: